itsjeffro/deploy/README.md

 </p>

 ## Installation
+Prior to installing this package, it is assumed you have already configured an auth gaurd with the App\User model for your Laravel application.

-Use composer to install the package into your Laravel project:
+Using composer, install the package into your Laravel project:
 ```
 composer require itsjeffro/deploy
 ```